siddharthnagarro/OrderAPI/README.md

-#  RESTful API for OrderAPI
+#  Rest API for OrderAPI
 API to Create, Fetch and Take orders.

 ## Docker, language, Framework, Database and server requirement